Do you love snacking on raw cherry tomatoes?

 1. Helps regulate blood pressure and promote heart health

-Tomatoes are rich in potassium, a mineral that helps regulate blood pressure and heart functionality.
+Cherry tomatoes are rich in potassium, a mineral that helps regulate blood pressure and heart functionality.

 A diet rich in potassium can help reduce the risk of stroke and other cardiovascular diseases.